JaldeepSenjaliya/MEN-API/README.md

 # MEN-API
-An basic API using Mongo DB, Express and node.js
+A basic API using Mongo DB, Express and node.js